CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.2.2 Windows Server 2012.md

 * SYS.1.2.2.M14 Shutting Down Encrypted Servers and Virtual Machines (CI) ** Disposal & Emergency Prevention **

-With regard to the phases of disposition and emergency preparedness, there are no specifics of Windows Server 2012 (R2) compared to a general server.
+With regard to the phases of the rejection and emergency preparedness, there are no special features of Windows Server 2012 (R2) compared to a general server.

 2 measures
 -----------